 Jen Gottlieb, Ph.D. is a Diplomate in the Academy of Cognitive Therapy, a licensed clinical psychologist, and a nationally-recognized expert in CBT interventions for persons with psychosis and other serious psychiatric conditions.
-She serves as the Vice-President and a Founding Member of the North American CBT for Psychosis Network, and a member of the Aaron T. Beck International CBT for Psychosis Clinical Research Group.
+She serves as the President and is a Founding Member of the North American CBT for Psychosis Network, and a member of the Aaron T. Beck International CBT for Psychosis Clinical Research Group.
+She currently is on faculty at Cambridge Health Alliance and is a Teaching Associate at Harvard Medical School Department of Psychiatry.

 Dr. Gottlieb has provided clinical training, consultation, supervision, as well as treatment implementation, dissemination guidance, and training in the provision of CBT-based clinical supervision to clinical staff, residents, interns, and administration at numerous hospital and community mental health agencies locally, nationally, and internationally.